-Disability Arts Cymru is a charity that works to put disabled, D/deaf and neurodivergent people at the heart of Wales’ arts scene, by breaking down the barriers that often make it harder or even impossible to take part.
+Disability Arts Cymru is a charity that works to put disabled and Deaf people at the heart of Wales’ arts scene, by breaking down the barriers that often make it harder or even impossible to take part.

 We support and promote disabled artists and promote their work, work with arts companies and venues to make them more inclusive and accessible, and use the arts to challenge perceptions of disability.